-&lt;sup>14 Senior to the member of staff required to attend the hearing
+8 Senior to the member of staff required to attend the hearing

-&lt;sup>15 Independent from both the School/Department from which the member of staff comes, as well as from the case
+9 Independent from both the School/Department from which the member of staff comes, as well as from the case

-&lt;sup>16 Or more senior, i.e. the overriding principle shall be that the Chair must be more senior than the individual before the panel
+10 Or more senior, i.e. the overriding principle shall be that the Chair must be more senior than the individual before the panel

-Where the panel is considering the potential dismissal of an academic 37.7.4.3 member of staff, the Vice-Chancellor will approve the panel composition.
-37.7.4.4 In all instances the panel will be determined and appropriately supported by Human Resources, with a designated representative of HR present at the hearing to provide HR advice.
-37.7.4.5 The member of staff (and their companion) should make every effort to attend the hearing.
-If they cannot attend, for good reason, the Chair of the panel should be notified by the member of staff in advance of the hearing, and as soon as possible.
-If the member of staff does not attend the hearing without good reason, the hearing may be conducted in his/her absence and a decision taken on the evidence available.
-37.7.4.6 At the hearing the Chair of the panel will explain the complaint against the member of staff and either go through the evidence that has been gathered, including calling witnesses, or request that the investigating officer does so.
-37.7.4.7 The member of staff will then be allowed to set out their case and answer any allegations that have been made and raise any points of mitigation.
-The member of staff will be given a reasonable opportunity to ask questions, present evidence and call relevant witnesses.
-They will also be given an opportunity to raise points about any information provided by witnesses.
-37.7.4.8 Both the member of staff and the Chair of the panel may request an adjournment during the hearing.
-37.7.4.9 Notes of the hearing will be taken.
-The member of staff will be provided with a copy of the notes and the opportunity to comment on them.
-Audio or video recording of the hearing will not be allowed unless requested in advance in writing to the Chair (who will consider the reason for the request and if this may amount to a reasonable adjustment).
-37.7.4.10 Prior to making a decision as to whether disciplinary action is required the Chair of the panel should call an adjournment.
+- 37.6.3.5 At the hearing the line manager will present the case, which will be based on the information provided in the III Health Report. - 37.6.3.6 The member of staff (or their representative, where this has been agreed in advance) will have the opportunity at the hearing to present his/her case and raise any factors he/she wishes to have considered, including medical evidence provided by the member of staff's own medical practitioner(s). - 37.6.3.7 Both the member of staff and the Chair of the panel may request an adjournment during the hearing. - 37.6.3.8 Notes of the hearing will be taken.
+The member of staff will be provided with a copy of these notes and the opportunity to comment on them.
+Audio or video recording of the hearing will not be allowed unless requested in advance in writing to the Chair (who will consider the reason for the request and if this may amount to a reasonable adjustment). - 37.6.3.9 Prior to making a decision as to whether termination is appropriate the Chair of the panel should call an adjournment.
 The purpose of such adjournment is to allow the panel to consider all the evidence that has been presented and discuss the facts in the absence of the member of staff concerned.
-The panel will consider whether disciplinary action is justified.
-37.7.4.11 Wherever possible the member of staff should be verbally informed of the outcome at the end of the hearing (and subsequently informed in writing).
-In complex cases this may not be possible and the member of staff will need to be informed of the outcome in writing at a later date.
-37.7.5 Step 4: After the hearing 37.7.5.1 The panel will decide whether or not disciplinary or any other action is justified, if the decision was not taken at the end of the hearing.
-The Chair of the panel will notify the member of staff of the outcome in 37.7.5.2 writing, normally within five working days.
-37.7.5.3 Any written warning will set out the nature of the failure to meet required standards and the change in behaviour or improvement required (with timescales where appropriate).
+The panel will consider whether termination is justified. - 37.6.3.10 The University reserves the right to dismiss a member of staff on the grounds of ill health where: - a return to work date cannot be established from the medical evidence, and/or; - the health of the member of staff prevents a sustained return to work in a reasonable timeframe, and/or; - no suitable alternative work can be found, and/or; - reasonable adjustments and/or redeployment are inappropriate or unsuccessful, and/or; - 37.6.3.11 ill health or partial retirement options are not appropriate.
+In certain circumstances it may be appropriate for the panel, as an alternative to dismissal, to give additional time for further medical reports/information, where they are anticipated within a reasonable timeframe and where there are grounds to believe they may contain new information in relation to the decision being made. - 37.6.3.12 Wherever possible the member of staff should be verbally informed of the outcome at the end of the hearing (and subsequently informed in writing).
+In complex cases this may not be possible and the member of staff will need to be informed of the outcome in writing at a later date. - 37.6.4 Step 4: After the hearing - 37.6.4.1 The panel will decide whether or not termination of employment or any other action is justified, if the decision was not taken at the end of the hearing. - 37.6.4.2 The Chair of the panel will notify the member of staff of the outcome in writing, normally within five working days.